btcpayserver/btcpayserver-doc/UseCase.md

 ---

 These are some of the many ways in which you can use BTCPay.
-Unleash your creativity and feel free to build your own solutions that solve problems.
+Unleash your creativity and feel free to build your own solutions to solve problems.